Incentives and Organizations in Markets

 Course Materials

-Updates, links to certain course materials, and other items will be posted there.
+Updates, links to certain course materials, and other items will be posted on the course webpage.

-0. The two principles: Revelation and Revenue Equivalence
+1. The Revelation Principle and the Revenue Equivalence Theorem

 Readings: